Greenville contracts assessment services with Accurate Appraisal, LLC of Menasha, WI (www.AccurateAssessor.com).

 If You Have Questions Regarding Your Property Assessment

-Accurate Appraisal, LLC, the town’s assessment contractor, will conduct Open Book sessions to assist the taxpayers in understanding their assessments.
-Open Book sessions will be held at the Town Hall and are scheduled for the following dates and times:
+Accurate Appraisal, LLC, the village’s assessment contractor, will conduct Open Book sessions to assist the taxpayers in understanding their assessments.
+Open Book appointments can be scheduled over the Telephone for the following dates and times:

 Online appointment scheduling is available.
 If you wish to meet with one of the appraisers, please log on to www.accurateassessor.com and click the online APPOINTMENTS link on top of the screen, then choose your location (Greenville), choose your Open Book date and time, then enter your personal information.
 If you do not have Internet access, please call Accurate Appraisal at 1-800-770-3927 to schedule an appointment.
 If you cannot make the arranged appointment times and you wish to discuss your assessment with us, you can call our office or e-mail us at firstname.lastname@example.org.
 For additional assessment information please visit our Website; www.accurateassessor.com.

-The Board of Review will be meeting at the Town Hall on Thursday, May 16, 2019 from 4 PM. to 6 PM.
+The Board of Review will be meeting at Village Hall.
 Appearances at the Board of Review are by prior appointment only.
 The Board of Review functions like a court in that it is required to evaluate evidence based on facts.
 You must provide factual information showing your property is incorrectly assessed.

 For more information on market valuation assessments, watch the following short presentation:

-It is the Assessor’s responsibility to ensure fair and equitable assessments throughout the Town.
+It is the Assessor’s responsibility to ensure fair and equitable assessments throughout the Village.
 However, the Assessor does not set the tax rate nor raise or collect taxes to cover municipal budgets.